shioyama/respond_to_faster/README.md

 But this is a high price to pay for some simple magic.
 This gem instead *defines the methods* on a module included into the singleton classes of the objects returned, so that you never need to go to `method_missing`.
-This makes calling these accessors things significantly faster, as much as 5-10 times faster.
+This makes calling these accessors significantly faster, as much as 5-10 times faster.
+While you pay a price when instantiating the objects, if you access the methods a couple times on each instance, you should see an overall drop of between 20-50% in execution time.

 ## Caveats